crmne/paolino.me/_posts/2025-05-13-standard-api-llm-capabilities-pricing-live.md

 The API is open to everyone — any language, any framework.
 Found a missing model?
 [Report it](https://github.com/parsera-labs/llm-specs/issues).

-Ideally providers would expose this data themselves.
+Providers should expose this data themselves.
 Until they do, this works.

 [rubyllm]: https://rubyllm.com
 [rubyllm-release]: /rubyllm-1-3